-- 5.2 The Learning and Teaching Hub or the Postgraduate Research Service may suspend the Stage One Academic Appeal or Complaint where appropriate, pending clarification by a student that they have tried to resolve the matter they are concerned about informally before beginning the formal stage of the process. - 5.3 A student may decide to withdraw an Academic Appeal or Complaint at any time prior to its consideration by the FACP. - 5.4 The Head of School shall be notified of the substance of the Academic Appeal or Complaint and may choose, within the limits of their authority, to reverse the action or decision giving rise to the Academic Appeal or Complaint in advance of the FACP meeting to consider the case.
-Where this occurs it shall be regarded as an informal resolution of the Academic Appeal or Complaint subsequent to a confirmation by the student that they are now content that the Academic Appeal or Complaint has been satisfactorily addressed. - 5.5 Until such time as the Academic Appeal or Complaint has been resolved the student should continue in accordance with such requirements as are placed upon them with regard to their situation as it stands at the point of submission.
-For example, students appealing against a failing mark should continue to engage with any reassessment opportunities they are required to undertake.
+- 5.4 A Student may decide to withdraw an appeal or complaint at any time prior to its consideration by the FACP - 5.5 The Head of School shall be notified of the substance of the Appeal or Complaint and may choose, within the limits of his/ her authority, to reverse the action or decision giving rise to the Appeal or Complaint in advance of the FACP meeting to consider the case.
+Where this occurs it shall be regarded as an informal resolution of the Appeal or Complaint subsequent to a confirmation by the student that they are now content that the Appeal or Complaint has been satisfactorily addressed. - 5.6 Until such time as the Appeal or Complaint has been resolved the student should continue in accordance with such requirements as are placed upon them with regard to their situation as it stands at the point of submission.
+For example students appealing against a failing mark should continue to engage with any reassessment opportunities they are required to undertake.

-6. Consideration of the Stage One Academic Appeal or Complaint
+6. Consideration of the Stage One Appeal or Complaint

-- 6.1 Stage One Academic Appeals and Complaints that meet the grounds for consideration (see 4.1-4.3 above) shall be considered by a Faculty Appeals and Complaints Panel (FACP), which shall meet with a frequency that ensures that the time between submission and consideration by a panel does not exceed 20 working days for any taught student case (normally this will require monthly meetings).
-PGR FACP meetings are arranged on an as-required basis but shall meet within 30 working days of submission of the Stage One Academic Appeal or Complaint. - 6.2.
-There shall be two panels in each Faculty, one being responsible for UG and PGT cases and the other being responsible for PGR cases.
-Each Panel shall be chaired by a senior trained member of academic staff in the Faculty concerned.
-The Panel shall comprise two members of academic staff from the Faculty in question, one member of staff from a

-Panel in another Faculty, plus the Chair and an experienced Learning and Teaching Service or Postgraduate Research Service Secretary/Advisor.
-The Head of Learning and Teaching or Head of the Postgraduate Research Service will advise on procedural matters in relation to particularly complex cases.

-- 6.3 The Learning and Teaching Service or Postgraduate Research Service will provide the FACP with the documentation submitted by the student under Stage One, a summary of the case and an indication as to whether the submission appears to meet one of the necessary grounds in order for it to be considered. - 6.4 The Learning and Teaching Service or Postgraduate Research Service will write to the student, within 5 working days of receipt of the Academic Appeal or Complaint for taught students or within 10 working days of receipt for research students, acknowledging receipt and informing the student of the date of the next meeting of the FACP at which their case will be considered.
+- 6.1 Stage One Appeals and Complaints that meet the grounds for consideration (see 4.i-4.iii above) shall be considered by a Faculty Appeals & Complaints Panel (FACP), which shall meet with a frequency that ensures that the time between submission and consideration by a panel does not exceed 20 working days for any case (normally this will require monthly meetings). - 6.2 There shall be two panels in each Faculty, one being responsible for UG and PGT cases and the other being responsible for PGR cases.
+Each panel shall be chaired by a senior, well-trained member of academic staff in the Faculty concerned.
+The Panel shall comprise 3 members of academic staff from the Faculty in question, one member of staff from a Panel in another Faculty, plus the Chair and an experienced LTS/ PGR Service secretary/advisor.
+The Head of LTS/PGR Services will advise on procedural matters in relation to particularly complex cases. - 6.3 The relevant University Service Office will provide the FACP with the documentation submitted by the Student under Stage One, a summary or the case and an indication as to whether the submission appears to meet one of the necessary objects in order for it to be considered. - 6.4 The relevant University Service Office will, within 5 working days of receipt of the Appeal or Complaint, write to the student acknowledging receipt and informing the student of the date of the next meeting of the

+FACP at which their case will be considered.
 This letter will also inform the student of the date by which they should normally expect to be advised of the Panel's decision.